xapp-project/libadapta/doc/migrating-libhandy-1-4-to-libadapta.md

 The `interpolate-size` property has been removed with no replacement, it's always enabled when [property@Leaflet:homogeneous] is set to `FALSE`.

-`AdwLeaflet` now uses spring animations instead of timed animations for child transitions.
+`AdapLeaflet` now uses spring animations instead of timed animations for child transitions.
 As such, the `child-transition-duration` property has been replaced with [property@Leaflet:child-transition-params], allowing to customize the animation.
 Unlike the duration, spring parameters are also used for animation